 Common-interest spending and war finance As discussed in the introduction, war has played a central role in the history of public finance.
-In terms of the model, external threats can be an important determinant of the structure of preferences $\{\alpha_2^J\}J$.
+In terms of the model, external threats can help determine the structure of preferences $\{\alpha_2^J\}J$.
 The threat of war may also act like a common-interest shock that moves a society close to a common-interest state, or from the status of a weak to a redistributive state (at least during a period where the threat is felt).
-In our approach, the mechanism behind this is to raise the value of public revenues and make it incentive compatible to spend these revenues on public goods rather than redistribution.
+In our approach, the mechanism is to raise the value of public revenues and make it incentive compatible to spend these revenues on public goods rather than redistribution.
 This allows our framework to capture the arguments made by Hintze (1906), Tilly (1985, 1990) and others.
 Dincecco and Prado (2010) use pre-modern war causalities to explain fiscal capacity today (measured as direct taxes as a share of total taxes), and also relate GDP per capita to fiscal capacity.
-Gennaioli and Voth (2011) build a two country where endogenous external conflict interacts with the fragmentation of political institutions and the cost of war to shap state-building motives.
+Gennaioli and Voth (2011) build a two-country model, where endogenous external conflict interacts with the fragmentation of political institutions and the cost of war to shape state-building motives.
 They then apply the insights of the model to explain the divergent paths of taxation of European states in the years between 1500 and 1800.
+Feldman and Slemord (2009) link tax compliance to episodes of war.

-12A more involved case would explicitly introduce different types of public goods, with different groups having a preference bias towards certain types, as in Alesina and Tabellini (1990).
+16A more involved case would explicitly introduce different types of public goods, with different groups having a preference bias towards certain types, as in Alesina and Tabellini (1990).

-Figure 10: Share of taxes and ethnic fractionalization
+Figure 15: Share of taxes and ethnic fractionalization

 War may have other effects which are more non-standard to the extent that war actually shapes social preferences.
 One interpretation may be that it diminishes polarization, as citizens forge a clearer sense of national identity - see Shayo (2009) on the endogenous formation of national identity.
 This might translate a transitory shock to a permanent effect.
-War may have lasting effects in a dynamic model where fiscal capacity investments are longlived.
+Thus, war may have lasting effects in a dynamic model where fiscal capacity investments are long-lived.
 The fact that a country built a strong tax system during a past war may raise its long-term tax take to the extent that such investments are permanent.
 This could be true, for example, in countries that introduced direct deduction of income taxes at source as a means to help finance their war expenditures.

-Figure 11: Share of taxes in GDP and external war
+Figure 16: Share of taxes in GDP and external war

-One way to look at the link between wars and fiscal capacity is to look at the partial correlation (again holding constant the same factors an in the regression underlying Figure 9), between the years in external war from the Correlates of War data base and the share of taxes in GDP.
-This is done in Figure 11 which shows that there is an upward sloping relationship.
+One way to look at the link between wars and fiscal capacity is to look at the partial correlation (again holding constant the same factors an in the regression underlying Figure 14), between the years in external war from the Correlates of War data base and the share of taxes in GDP.
+This is done in Figure 16 which shows an upward-sloping relationship.

 An important aspect of income tax compliance is direct withholding of taxes from wage packets.
 So its introduction is an interesting discrete investment in income tax capacity.
-Figure 12, illustrates the introduction of withhold over time, comparing countries who participated in the second world war with non-participants.
-The significant increase in the proportion of countries with direct withholding among the war participants is striking when compared to the non-perceptible effect among the non-participants.
-Although this is certainly casual empiricism, it is consistent with the arguments in this section.
+Figure 17, illustrates the introduction of withhold over time, comparing countries who participated in the second world war with non-participants.
+The significant increase in the proportion of countries with direct withholding among the war participants is striking, especially when compared to the non-perceptible effect among the non-participants.
+Although this figure represents casual empiricism, it is consistent with the arguments in this section.

-Figure 12: Introduction of tax withholding and war
+Figure 17: Introduction of tax withholding and war